Types of Tea

-Darjeeling tea is sold at very high premiums in the international market due to its Muscatel flavour (or a musky spiciness).
-This flavour cannot be replicated in any other market because Darjeeling tea has a geographical indication (GI) status that is protected worldwide.
+Darjeeling tea is sold at very high premiums in the international market due to its Muscatel flavor (or a musky spiciness).
+This flavor cannot be replicated in any other market because Darjeeling tea has a geographical indication (GI) status that is protected worldwide.
 The GI status has been provided to only 87 tea gardens in the region that produce around 10,000 tonnes of tea annually.

 Darjeeling tea can neither be grown nor manufactured anywhere else in the world.
-Just like champagne is native to the Champagne district of France, Darjeeling tea is indigenous to Darjeeling.
+Just as champagne is native to the Champagne district of France, Darjeeling tea is indigenous to Darjeeling.

-Tea plantations in Darjeeling are situated at altitudes between 600 metres and 2,000 metres above sea level.
-The region gets adequate rainfall and the location of the plantations at these altitudes across steep slopes ensures excellent drainage.
-The soil, the intermittent clouds hovering above the mountains and the bright sunshine - all contribute to the magic of Darjeeling tea.
-Plucking Darjeeling tea leaves is a slow, exacting and time consuming process.
+Tea plantations in Darjeeling are situated at altitudes between 600 meters and 2,000 meters above sea level.
+The region gets adequate rainfall, and the location of the farms at these altitudes across steep slopes ensures excellent drainage to produce a number of Tea varieties.
+The soil, the intermittent clouds hovering above the mountains and the bright sunshine – all contribute to the magic of Darjeeling tea.
+Plucking Darjeeling tea leaves is a slow, exacting, and time-consuming process.

-The state of Assam (name derived from Asom, meaning one without equals), which includes the northern Brahmaputra valley, the middle Karbi and Cachar hills and the southern Barak valley, is home to the single largest contiguous tea growing region in the world.
+The state of Assam (a name derived from Asom, meaning one without equals), which includes the northern Brahmaputra valley, the middle Karbi and Cachar hills, and the southern Barak valley, is home to the single largest contiguous tea growing region in the world.

 The region goes through extremely humid summers and heavy rainfall from March to September.
-Among its many reserved forests, Kaziranga is the most popular, being home to the Indian rhinoceros, also known as the 'greater one-horned rhino'.
+Among its many reserved forests, Kaziranga is the most popular, being home to the Indian rhinoceros, also known as the ‘greater one-

-Assam is also home to India's largest tea research centre, which is located at Tocklai in Jorhat, and is managed by the Tea Research Association.
+Assam is also home to India’s largest tea research center, which is located at Tocklai in Jorhat and is managed by the Tea Research Association.

-Tea plantations in Assam grow the Camelia Sinensis var Assamica variety of the tea plant.
-Assam is the only region globally where tea is grown in plains, and also the only other region apart from Southern China, which grows its own native tea plant.
+Tea plantations in Assam grow the Camellia Sinensis var Assamica variety of the tea plant.
+Assam is the only region globally where tea is grown in plains, and also the single another area apart from Southern China, which increases its native tea plant.

-Tea from Assam has a rich, full bodied, deep-amber liquor with a brisk, strong and malty taste, making it ideal for the early morning cup.
-Second flush orthodox Assam teas are extremely popular for their distinctive taste and bright liquor.
+Different tea varieties from Assam have a rich, full-bodied, deep amber liquor with a brisk, malty and robust taste, making it ideal for the early morning cup.
+Second flush orthodox Assam teas are top-rated for their distinctive taste and bright liquor.